openresty/openresty-systemtap-toolkit/README.markdown

     #1: 10 times, 720 bytes reads in file index.html.
     #2: 5 times, 75 bytes reads in file helloworld.html.
     #3: 2 times, 26 bytes reads in file a.html.

+By default, at most 10 different file names are printed out.
+You can control this upper limit by specifying the `-l` option.
+For instance,

+    $ ./ngx-accessed-files -p 8823 -r -l 20

 ngx-pcre-stats
 --------------